jpsteil/web2py_ansible_playbook/README.md

 # web2py_ansible_playbook
-An Ansible playbook to install web2py on Ubuntu 20.04 with python 2
+An Ansible playbook to install web2py on Ubuntu 20.04

 ## How to install
  1. Install Ubuntu 20.04
- 2. Create ssh key
+ 1. Create ssh key
- 3. copy-ssh-id to your new server
+ 1. copy-ssh-id to your new server
- 4. ssh to new server to ensure you can connect without any passwords or prompts
+ 1. ssh to new server to ensure you can connect without any passwords or prompts
- 5. cd to ansible playbook directory
+ 1. cd to ansible playbook directory
- 6. run `ansible-playbook -i hosts web2py-install.yaml -bK`
+    1. PYTHON3 run `ansible-playbook -i hosts web2py-install.yaml -bK`
+    1. PYTHON2 run `ansible-playbook -i hosts web2py-install-2.yaml -bK`
- 7. Enter 'become' password
+ 1. Enter 'become' password
- 8. Watch the server install
+ 1. Watch the server install